 The Company does not consolidate its 50% owned South African joint venture interest in South African Custodial Services Pty.
 Limited ("SACS"), a VIE.
 SACS joint venture investors are GEO and Kensani Corrections, Pty.
-Ltd; each partner owns a 50% share.
+Ltd (an independent third party); each partner owns a 50% share.
 The Company has determined it is not the primary beneficiary of SACS since it does not have the power to direct the activities of SACS that most significantly impact its performance.
 As such, the Company's investment in this entity is accounted for under the equity method of accounting.
 SACS was established and subsequently, in 2001, was awarded a 25-year contract to design, finance and build the Kutama Sinthumule Correctional Centre in Louis Trichardt, South Africa.
 To fund the construction of the prison, SACS obtained long-term financing from its equity partners and lenders, the repayment of which is fully guaranteed by the South African government, except in the event of default, in which case the government guarantee is reduced to 80%.
-The Company's maximum exposure for loss under this contract is limited to its investment in the joint venture of \$8.1 million at July 1, 2012 and its guarantees related to SACS discussed in Note 11 - Debt.
+The Company's maximum exposure for loss under this contract is limited to its investment in the joint venture of \$9.3 million at September 30, 2012 and its guarantees related to SACS discussed in Note 11 - Debt.

 The Company does not consolidate its 50% owned joint venture in the United Kingdom.
 In February 2011, The GEO Group Limited, the Company's wholly-owned subsidiary in the United Kingdom ("GEO UK"), executed a Shareholders Agreement (the "Shareholders Agreement") with Amey Community Limited ("Amey") and Amey UK PLC ("Amey Guarantor") to form GEO Amey PECS Limited ("GEOAmey"), a private company limited by shares incorporated in England and Wales.
-GEOAmey was formed by GEO UK and Amey for the purpose of performing prisoner escort and related custody services in England and Wales.
+GEOAmey was formed by GEO UK and Amey (an independent third party) for the purpose of performing prisoner escort and related custody services in England and Wales.
 In order to form this private company, GEOAmey issued share capital of £100 divided into 100 shares of £1 each and allocated the shares 50/50 to GEO UK and Amey.
-GEO UK and Amey each have three directors appointed to the Board of Directors and neither party has the power to direct the activities that most significantly impact the performance of
+GEO UK and Amey each have three directors appointed to the Board of Directors and neither party has the power to direct the activities that most significantly impact the performance of GEOAmey.

-GEOAmey.
 As such, the Company's investment in this entity is accounted for under the equity method of accounting.
-Both parties provide lines of credit of £12 million, or \$18.9 million as of July 1, 2012, to ensure that GEOAmey can comply with future contractual commitments related to the performance of its operations.
-As of July 1, 2012, \$19.1 million, including accrued interest, was owed to the Company by GEOAmey under the line of credit.
+Both parties provide lines of credit of £12 million, or \$19.4 million, based on exchange rates in effect as of September 30, 2012, to ensure that GEOAmey can comply with future contractual commitments related to the performance of its operations.
+As of September 30, 2012, \$19.8 million, including accrued interest, was owed to the Company by GEOAmey under the line of credit.
 GEOAmey commenced operations on August 29, 2011.
-The Company has recorded \$0.9 million and \$1.4 million losses, net of tax impact, for GEOAmey's operations during the thirteen and twenty-six weeks ended July 1, 2012, respectively, which is included in Equity in earnings of affiliates in the accompanying consolidated statement of comprehensive income.
+The Company has recorded \$0.9 million and \$2.3 million losses, net of tax impact, for GEOAmey's operations during the thirteen and thirty-nine weeks ended September 30, 2012, respectively, which is included in equity in earnings of affiliates, net of income tax provision, in the accompanying consolidated statements of comprehensive income.

+11. DEBT

-11. DEBTDebt outstanding as of July 1, 2012 and January 1, 2012 consisted of the following (in thousands):
+Debt outstanding as of September 30, 2012 and January 1, 2012 consisted of the following (in thousands):